 Multisession disc formats are supported by the radio.
 Multisession discs may contain combinations of normal CD audio tracks and computer files (including MP3 files).
-Discs created with an option such as "keep disc open after writing" are most likely multisession discs.
-The use of multisession for CD audio or MP3 playback may result in longer disc loading times.
+Discs created with an option such as "keep disc open after

 Supported MP3 File Formats

 The radio will recognize only files with the .mp3 extension as MP3 files.
 Non-MP3 files named with the .mp3 extension may cause playback problems.
 The radio is designed to recognize the file as an invalid MP3 and will not play the file.